nkiraly/koadstation/webdevj1/README.md

 # What is webdevj1 ?

 webdevj1 was based on webdevf1 FreeBSD 10.1 web development but is more complex in that it has several function-segregated jails in it.
-It uses [ansible-sshjail](https://github.com/austinhyde/ansible-sshjail) uses [ansible-sshjail](https://github.com/austinhyde/ansible-sshjail) to streamline ansible interactions without resorting to running sshd in a jail.
+It uses [ansible-sshjail](https://github.com/austinhyde/ansible-sshjail) to streamline ansible interactions without resorting to running sshd in a jail.

 # Installing Dependencies for webdevj1